 While some businesses selling tobacco accessories might not need to register with the card associations, merchants selling cigars, loose tobacco and other forms of tobacco products will have to become compliant in order to establish merchant services and remain in good standing.
 While the global requirements might vary, compliance in the United States requires merchants to undergo a review of their online policies and register with the MasterCard card association once their tobacco merchant account is approved.

 Partnering with Tobacco Merchant Services, our agents make this process an easy registration for merchants that will need this added requirement and we will continue to provide ongoing monitoring to prevent any potential interruptions to the merchant services.
-If regulations or any other changes do come to the tobacco merchant services industry, our team will work with merchant to insure that all businesses make the necessary changes to remain compliant, alleviating any risk or non compliance, fines or loss of credit card processing services.
+If regulations or any other changes come to the tobacco merchant services industry, our team will work with the merchant to ensure that all businesses make the necessary changes to remain compliant, alleviating any risk or non-compliance, fines or loss of credit card processing services.

 Benefits of Tobacco Credit Card Processing